My Teen Daughter is an Alcoholic. How Can I Help Her?

 If your daughter only has a mild drinking problem, a therapist may be able to help her deal with it.
 An individual therapist can be a good solution because it will allow your daughter to stay in school and participate in the majority of her normal activities.
 She won’t have to explain her absence from school to her friends, and you can decide on a case-by-case basis who knows about the problem.

 For some teens, an individual therapist is not enough.
 Teens who are drinking often or a great deal may need to go to a detox program to rid their system of alcohol before they can begin to recover.
 A short-term or long-term treatment program may be the best option to help your teen recover from alcoholism and stay sober.
-Some programs allow the teen to detox at the center and then continue outpatient treatment while living at home.
+Some programs allow the teen to detox at the center and then continue treatment while living at home.
 Other programs are residential and last for weeks to months.
 There are some things to consider when choosing the right rehab center.
-It is important that the treatment center caters only to teens.
+It is important that you find a rehab for teenagers.
 Adults should not be in the same facility as teens.
 Some treatment centers offer activities like cooking lessons and horseback riding.
 Choosing a program that has activities that your daughter enjoys may make her more willing to participate.

 Once your daughter completes a treatment program, visits with the therapist may be recommended to help her stay sober.
 You may also be coached on warning signs to look for that might indicate if your daughter has relapsed.
 You might also be given tips on how to create an environment that lessens the likelihood that your daughter will drink.